PraxedoOur blog How Energy and Utilities Companies Can Get AI Ready

 Before choosing software to begin automating your own operations, it may be helpful to research your customers’ roadmap for data infrastructure.

 Leading field service companies turn to AI because they understand that it’s the only way to efficiently utilize the data being collected by their customers’ equipment, and to optimize their technicians’ travel schedules.
+Incorporating a utility-based agent in AI enhances this process by evaluating and acting upon data in a way that maximizes utility or performance.
 This data is only as valuable to the extent to which it gets put to work.
+In the realm of asset management, the effective use of AI-driven insights is crucial for managing assets more efficiently, predicting maintenance needs, and optimizing resource allocation.

 When leveraging data, it’s important to focus on precise use cases.
-As an example, you can use AI to optimize your field service management practices.
-AI makes it possible to consider a range of parameters when planning service calls, including the type of service needed and technician locations/skills.
+As an example, you can use artificial intelligence to optimize your field service management practices in real time.
+AI makes it possible to consider a range of parameters when planning service calls, including the type of service needed, predictive maintenance, and technician locations/skills.

-With artificial intelligence, field service providers have the information needed to get the right technician to the right location at the right time to maximize the chances of resolving the customer issue on the first visit.
-The software itself can continue to adapt based on work order histories, previous technician scheduling strategies, and information that systems continue to harness.
+With artificial intelligence in utilities industry, you have the information needed to get the right technician to the right location at the right time to maximize the chances of resolving the customer issue on the first visit.
+The software itself uses machine learning to adapt based on work order histories, previous technician scheduling strategies, and information that systems continue to harness.

-In the energy and utilities space, real-time communication networks are crucial.
+In the energy and utility space, real-time communication networks are crucial.
 Especially in the event of an outage, natural disaster, or stressful situation, instantaneous communication is what helps projects go smoother.

 With faster mobile internet speeds, field service providers can deliver more real-time services and improve communications as a result.
-With this foundational infrastructure, AI will be especially useful for developing models, accessing data, and supporting human decision making.
+With this foundational infrastructure, a utility based agent in AI will be especially useful for developing models, accessing data, and supporting human decision making.

-Across the United States, funding is becoming increasingly available to increase high speed broadband connectivity.
-As energy and utilities companies get AI ready, it will be helpful to understand what 5G rollout plans will look like in your service area.
-That means potentially partnering with telecommunications companies — which extends the value and importance that energy and utilities companies continue to collect.
+Across the United States, funding is becoming increasingly available to support the energy industry, including initiatives for energy efficiency and renewable energy.
+As energy and utilities companies embrace AI, understanding the utility function in AI example becomes crucial, particularly in the context of 5G rollout plans in your service area.
+This advancement means potentially partnering with telecommunications companies, enhancing the value and importance of energy and utilities companies in an evolving technological landscape.

-5G will be crucial for the future of AI and for energy and utilities companies to meet rising demands.
+5G will be crucial for the future of AI and for energy and utility companies to meet the rising demands of energy consumption.

 Final thoughts

-The best implementations of AI will focus on helping empower people rather than replacing jobs.
+The best implementations of AI technologies and goal based agents will focus on helping empower people rather than replacing jobs.
 Automation is valuable for systematizing difficult tasks so that human minds can work more efficiently.
 The key is to focus on relieving business bottlenecks and to help people work smarter rather than harder throughout the organization.
 As jobs get harder and more complex, AI can take on more of the lift.

 To learn more, download our latest whitepaper “Digital transformation blueprint for Energy & Utilities companies: Bringing operational efficiency to work orders and maintenance”